What’s the Difference Between General Liability and Workers’ Compensation Insurance?

 WHY GENERAL LIABILITY CONFUSED WITH WORKERS' COMP COVERAGE

-Because both policies can pay medical costs and legal expenses after someone gets hurt, it is easy to assume one replaces the other, but they apply to completely different groups of people.
-The difference is who is injured.
-General liability covers injuries to customers, clients, and other third parties, while workers’ compensation covers job-related injuries to employees.
+Both policies can cover medical costs and legal expenses after someone gets hurt, which makes it tempting to assume they replace each other.
+They don't.
+Each policy covers a completely different group of people; the key distinction is who got injured.
+General liability covers customers, clients and other third parties, while workers' compensation covers your employees' job-related injuries.

 When General Liability and Workers' Comp Are The Same vs. When They’re Different